Weber12321/TMU-GIDS/大數據統計與預測/第十章作業(假設檢定)/大數據統計分析與預測 第十章作業(Hypothesis test).md

 #### Q14.
 Data from Framinghan study allow us to compare distributions of initial serum cholesterol levels for two populations of males: those who go on to develop coronary heart disease and those who do not.
 The mean serum cholesterol levels of the population of men who do not develop heart disease is $$\mu =219\:mg/100\:ml$$ and the standard deviation is $$\sigma = 41\:mg/100\:ml$$ .
 Suppose, however, that you do not know the true population mean；instead, you hypothesize that $\mu$ is equal to $244\:mg/100\:ml$.
-This is the mean initial serum cholesterol level of men who eventually develop the disease.
-Since it is believed that the mean serum cholesterol level for the men who do not develop the heart disease cannot be higher then the mean level who do, a one-sided test conducted at the $\alpha=0.05$ level of significance is appropriate.
+This is the mean initial serum cholesterol level of men who eventually develop the disease. <u>Since it is believed that the mean serum cholesterol level for the men who do not develop the heart disease cannot be higher then the mean level who do</u>, a one-sided test conducted at the $\alpha=0.05$ level of significance is appropriate.

 ##### (a) What is the probability of making a Type I error?